Stanton homer turns boos to cheers as Yanks beat Rays 7-2 - Philly

 Tampa Bay has lost five straight games since beating Boston in its opener and is off to its worst start since 2011.

-Stanton (59), Judge (52) and Sanchez (33) combined for 144 home runs last season.
-Their bats were quiet Tuesday, when Didi Gregorius had eight RBIs in New York's 11-4 win.
+Stanton led the majors with 59 home runs last season for Miami, then was traded to New York to join Judge (52) and Sanchez (33) as part of a trio that combined for 144 home runs last season.

-It was considerably warmer than a day earlier, but the game's start was delayed 1 hour, 32 minutes by rain.
-Sun finally broke out in the middle innings.

 C.J.
 Cron put the Rays ahead in the first when he lined an RBI double to left that got past Stanton, who didn't cover much ground.
-Second baseman Ronald Torreyes saved a run with an inning-ending over-the-shoulder grab of Wilson Ramos' pop into short right.
+Second baseman Ronald Torreyes, in his first game this season, saved a run with an inning-ending over-the-shoulder grab of Wilson Ramos' pop into short right.

-Stanton admitted he was awful Tuesday but put that behind.
-Brett Gardner reached on a single leading off the bottom of the first, and Stanton put New York ahead with his first home run since he hit a pair in Thursday's opening win at Toronto.
-His only previous home run in the Bronx was for the Marlins against CC Sabathia on June 18, 2015.
+Brett Gardner reached on a single leading off the bottom half, and Stanton put New York ahead with his first home run since he hit a pair in Thursday's opening win at Toronto.
+As he rounded third, he took an imaginary handoff from coach Phil Nevin.

-When he got to the dugout, he exchanged laughs and smiles with Judge.
-Stanton also struck out three times, and with eight strikeouts in nine at-bats he raised his total to 12 in six games.

-Sanchez doubled the lead in the third when he homered on a high changeup, Torreyes greeted Andriese with an RBI single in the fourth and Judge boosted the lead to 7-1 with his first home run of the season.
+"Brings back the football days," Stanton said.
+"Stopped playing back in high school."

 Snell needed 77 pitches to get through three innings and was chased after throwing 90 to get 10 outs.
 He allowed five runs and four hits.